 Jo Ann Dewar

 Brad was born and raised adjacent to the garden center property, often spending time in a cardboard box as an infant on our propagation tables.
 He spent many days as a child running around the garden center irritating employees and customers while at the same time checking out all of the cool flowers, plants, lizards, frogs, and whatever else caught his attention.
 His love of plants lead him to a degree in Horticultural Science from NC State University.
-Outside of work, Brad enjoys time spent with his wife, Heather, and daughter, Aubrey.
+Outside of work, Brad enjoys time spent with his wife, Heather, and daughters, Aubrey and Carter Jo.
 When time permits, you can find him fishing, playing golf, or at Wolfpack football and basketball games.
 Go Pack!

 I was born and raised in Fuquay-Varina, NC and spent many Saturday mornings shopping with my mother at Fairview Garden Center.
 I met my husband, Brad Rollins, while in the Horticulture Club at North Carolina State University.
 That may sound like a nerdy love story, but hey, we're plant geeks.
 I received a BS in Horticultural Science from NCSU in 2005 and worked in the wholesale nursery trade at Smith's Nursery and Produce Farm for 6 years before joining the Fairview family business.
-I enjoy working with the marketing side of the business while still allowing time to help in the greenhouse and get my hands dirty.
+I enjoy working on our website and promotions while still allowing time to help in the greenhouse and get my hands dirty.
 Outside of work I love spending time with my 2 daughters, Aubrey Ruth and Carter Jo, going to the beach and cheering for the Wolfpack!